By Peter James, CEO SU QLD

 It is impossible to read these accounts and not be moved.
 But it is more than sympathy that is needed.
 Real action is required to bring lasting change, so that the recommendations of the Royal Commission are implemented, and instances of abuse become something of the past.

 SU QLD takes child protection very seriously and is adopting the recommendations of the Royal Commission, where not already embedded in our policies and procedures.
 We have resolved to join the National Redress Scheme, established as a result of the Royal Commission.
-While SU QLD was not named in the Royal Commission, the fact that our purpose is to work with children makes it possible that a future claim may arise, and we want to ensure that any victims are acknowledged, supported and receive redress under the government scheme.
+While SU QLD was not named in the Royal Commission, the fact that our purpose is to work with children makes it possible that a future claim may arise, and we want to ensure that any people who have experienced abuse are acknowledged, supported and receive redress under the government scheme.

 We want to play our part to ensure that every child can have a safe and meaningful life.